 Close to a million Canadians visited Cuba last year and they generally agree the Cuban people are friendly and gracious hosts.
 Cubans appreciate Canadians because Canada gave recognition and support to Cuba, while the U.S. took a path of hostility against Cuba and its revolution.
 Every year Cuba hosts the largest Terry Fox run outside of Canada.

 Cuba is very safe.
 Day or night you can safely travel throughout the country.
 Cuba is not a police state as often characterized by detractors.
-Tourism and Medical Tourism are fast growing part of the developing economy.

 While racism continues, it exists on the margins.
 There is no comparison with the racism that existed under the Batista regime or exists in the U.S. today.